This update covers December 2023 and January 2024.

 Economy & Employment

-Claimant Count (January 2022) was last updated on the 16th of February.
+Claimant Count (September 2022) was updated on 30th of January.